About the Bradley Brothers

 Over the next 80 years the company grew to become internationally-recognized for high-quality electronic products found in everything from radios and televisions in times of peace, to walkie-talkies, RADAR, and fighter planes in times of war, to components that helped send man to the moon and enter the computer age.
 In 1985, the Allen-Bradley Company was sold to Rockwell International for $1.65 billion.
 A portion of the proceeds of that sale went to The Lynde and Harry Bradley Foundation, boosting its assets to more than $290 million, making it one of the largest foundations in the United States at the time.
-To date, the Foundation has awarded nearly $1 billion in grants to almost 2,000 organizations that are committed to preserving and extending the values and institutions that were essential to the Bradley brothers’ success.
+To date, the Foundation has awarded over $1 billion in grants to more than 2,000 organizations that are committed to preserving and extending the values and institutions that were essential to the Bradley brothers’ success.

 The Bradley brothers lived and worked according to several philosophical principles.
 They believed in the dignity and decency of each person and celebrated both the individual and community.
 Harry and Lynde Bradley valued principled individuals who developed grit and self-reliance by taking risks, making the most of educational opportunities and working hard.
 They believed in robust social networks where co-workers and neighbors enjoyed “good living” and supported one another.